top of page

 'Whither' the price of chocolate?

+Cocoa price volatility in 2026: What will the impact on the price of chocolate be?
 “The prices of Easter eggs are out of control.
 Time to tell the kids the Easter bunny has died.”
 So went a quote in an Australian news article in late February 2026 bemoaning the high price of chocolate.
-One confectionary vendor (best remaining nameless) maintained: “Like all chocolate makers, we are navigating significantly higher cocoa and input costs globally.”
-Being purveyors of commodity hedging software (and hoping makers of our favourite snack might have used our softw
+One confectionery vendor (best remaining nameless) maintained: “Like all chocolate makers, we are navigating significantly higher cocoa and input costs globally.”
+Being purveyors of commodity h

 2 min read